mindis/snowplow.github.com/_posts/2013-07-09-2013-dotnet-support-added-to-referer-parser.md

 We asked [Sipp] [swijnands] to tell us a little bit about himself, iPerform Software and why he ported referer-parser to the Dot Net platform:

 _[iPerform Software] [iperform] (website in Dutch) helps companies in the Benelux succeed with their integration and web application needs.
-Our focus lies on modern Line of Business web applications, and pride ourselves with the ability to integrate almost anything and everything.
+Our focus lies on modern Line of Business web applications, and pride ourselves with the ability to integrate almost anything and everything._

-One of our customers had a feature request about getting (directly) notified when a very specific set of keywords is used when somebody enters the website via Google or Bing (or ....) searches.
+_One of our customers had a feature request about getting (directly) notified when a very specific set of keywords is used when somebody enters the website via Google or Bing (or ....) searches._

-While we could probably have used an existing third-party analytics platform to do the job, one of the great things about the referer-parser project is that the referer database is very complete, and using the referer-parser library we can be in full control how and when notifications are send.
+_While we could probably have used an existing third-party analytics platform to do the job, one of the great things about the referer-parser project is that the [referer database] [referers-yml] is very complete, and using the referer-parser library we can be in full control how and when notifications are send._

-The referer-parser solution is currently deployed and fully up-and-running.
-And so far, the customer couldn't be happier!
+_The referer-parser solution is currently deployed and fully up-and-running.
+And so far, the customer couldn't be happier!_

-So, thanks again for the fabulous referer-parser project!_
+_So, thanks again for the fabulous referer-parser project!_

 ## Installation